cogment/cogment-doc/docs/guide/tutorial/advanced-tutorials/7-web-client.md

-# Step 6: Add a web client for the human player
+# Add a Web Client for the Human Player

 :::note

-This part of the tutorial follows [step 5](./5-human-player.md), make sure you've gone through it before starting this one.
+This part of the tutorial follows [step 5](6-human-player.md), make sure you've gone through it before starting this one.
 Alternatively the completed step 5 can be retrieved from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps).

 :::